Pulled Apart by Horses: Tough Love, Blood and The Haze (2012–2019)

-When the second record Tough Love was released in 2011 the band then went out to play a headline tour in the UK and Europe to support the record from February to April which included a sold-out show in London at the Electric Ballroom.
-Later in 2012 the band announced a full UK tour for November which was then announced as being pulled from the band's website due to 'unforeseen circumstances' but it is believed the band was concentrating on their third record.
+In August 2011, they went into Monnow Valley Studio in Wales to record with record producer Gil Norton, and their second album Tough Love was released to critical acclaim on 20 January 2012.
+The band went out to play a headline tour in the UK and Europe to support the record from February to April which included a sold-out show in London at the Electric Ballroom.
+Later in 2012 the band announced a full UK tour for November which was then announced as being pulled from the band's website due to 'unforeseen circumstances' Then, the band sold out their first European tour, and went on to support Biffy Clyro and Foals.
+In 2010 they supported Muse at the Old Trafford Cricket Ground.
+In early 2014, Vincent departed from the band, replaced by Tommy Davidson.